-You can make out the name Grindlay; a few years ago, the sign read Barclay's.
+You can make out the name Grindlay; a few years ago, the sign below read Barclay's.

-The old facades included projecting wooden colonnades and porches, have all been removed.
+The old facades, with projecting wooden colonnades and porches, have all been removed.

 The general post office was built in 1882 and is reportedly the oldest in North India.

 Across from the Dalziel Hotel, this site has housed the Bank of Upper India and the Bank of Bengal.
 In 1924 it became the Imperial Bank--its vault doors still carry that name.
 After Independence it became the State Bank of India.